-What Fears do Alcoholics Have About Rehab
+- Common Fears Alcoholics Have About Going to Rehab

 People live with addiction for years.
 Sometimes even decades.
 As bad as it is, this suffering becomes habitual and accumulates a lot of inertia.
 Breaking a habit, even a destructive habit, is difficult.
 Replacing a habit with something completely different—like sobriety—can be terrifying.

-Common Fears Alcoholics Have about Going to Rehab
+Common Fears Alcoholics Have About Going to Rehab

 Alcoholics may have a lot of fears about going to rehab.
 However, there’s everything to gain from going to rehab.

 Going “cold turkey” is never a good idea.
 When someone is alcohol dependent and quits drinking abruptly, there’s a shock to the brain and body.
 This leads to painful and intense withdrawal symptoms that can be dangerous.